nafaearr-lgtm/Portfolio-Project/README.md

 📌 Implication:
   - Products with high recency and declining YoY revenue should be re-marketed, repositioned, or replaced.

-📌 Summary of Impact
+📌 Summary

 This project simulates the everyday work of a Marketing Analyst.
-It answers real business questions:
+It answers the following business questions:
   - Who are our most valuable customers?
   - What drives campaign success?
   - How do different channels contribute to revenue?